awadMayez/WordPressForm-CustomPlug/README.md

  *****************************************************************************************
  SOON
  *****************************************************************************************
- Implementig hubSpot api to create new contact.
+ Developing "create new contact" at hubSpot.